opensourcesys/speechLogger/readme.md

 ### NVDA Speech Logger add-on

-Author: Luke Davis, with contributions by James Scholes
+* Author: Luke Davis, with contributions by James Scholes
+* Download [stable version][1]
+* NVDA compatibility: 2019.3.1 and later

 An [NVDA](https://nvaccess.org/) add-on to log speech to a file or files.
 It can log speech generated on the local machine into a text file.